ThoughtWorksInc/Binding.scala/README.md

 ## Downloads

 Binding.scala has an extremely tiny code base.
-The source files are split into 4 libraries, one file per library.
+The source files are split into few libraries, one file per library.

 ### Core data-binding expressions (Binding.scala)